pelican-eggs/eggs/game_eggs/urbanterror/README.md

 | Game    | 27960   |

-## Game Modes
+## Game Infos
-0 = Free For All, 1 = Last Man Standing, 3 = Team DeathMatch, 4 = Team Survivor, 5 = Follow The Leader, 6 = Capture And Hold, 7 = Capture The Flag, 8 = Bomb Mode, 9 = Jump, 10 = Freeze Tag, 11 = Gun Game
+Gamemodes: 0 = Free For All, 1 = Last Man Standing, 3 = Team DeathMatch, 4 = Team Survivor, 5 = Follow The Leader, 6 = Capture And Hold, 7 = Capture The Flag, 8 = Bomb Mode, 9 = Jump, 10 = Freeze Tag, 11 = Gun Game
+You can edit the Server.cfg in /home/container/q3ut4/server.cfg as you wish after creating the server.

 ## Known Errors
-Updater crash when not having enough RAM or SWAP available (1024MB RAM | 512MB RAM with 512MB SWAP)
+Updater will crash when not having enough RAM or SWAP available (at least 1024MiB RAM or 512MiB RAM with 512MiB SWAP)